biqasoft-retired/microservice-communicator/README.md

 Spring 4.3 requires to add custom VM option to run `-addmods java.xml.bind`, optionally you can use `-ea -XaddExports:java.base/jdk.internal.loader=ALL-UNNAMED  -addmods java.xml.bind`

+##

+Jackson is used to serialize/deserialize json.
+So, you can customize ObjectMapper bean, by injected it with @Qualifier("defaultObjectMapperConfiguration")

 ### License
 Copyright © 2016 [Nikita Bakaev](http://nbakaev.ru).
 Licensed under the Apache License.